Hank-Tang/Hank-Tang.github.io/README.md

 Hi!
-I am a third-year undergraduate student majoring in Applied Artificial Intelligence at the University of Hong Kong (HKU).
-I will be at the University of Illinois Urbana-Champaign during 2025 Spring.
+I am a third-year undergraduate student majoring in Applied Artificial Intelligence.
+I am currently at the University of Illinois Urbana-Champaign on exchange.
+My home university is the University of Hong Kong.

 I am interested in AI for Healthcare.
 I am currently focused on building interpretable and robust EHR (Electronic Health Records) models with deep connection to clinical domain knowledge enhancement.
-I don't think that purely applying tuned-LLMs would bring us close to solving the question.
-I am working on graph-based and multimodal approaches.
+My current research efforts involve using Deep Learning, Graph Learning, Natural Language Processing, and Multimodal Learning.
+I don't think that purely applying tuned-LLMs to tabular data would bring us close to solving the question.

 I love to discuss new ideas related to or beyond those topics and methods.
 Please email me to start a chat if you are interested.